Kathi writes about fossils and other earthly subjects, plus the natural fauna of Michigan, features in her community, poetry, and more.

 Metamorphic Rock Traits

 - Because their mineral grains grew together tightly during metamorphism, they're generally strong rocks.

-- They're made of different mineral than other kinds of rocks and have a wide range of color and luster.
+- They're made of different minerals than other kinds of rocks and have a wide range of colors and lusters.

 - They often show signs of stretching or squeezing, giving them a striped appearance.